Patrick Swayze Biography

 Final Years and Death

-To stop the speculation about his health, Swayze gave a television interview where he honestly talked about fighting the disease and hoping for a miraculous recovery.
-But he also noted that he didn't intend to cling to life at any cost just to keep existing.
+To silence the health rumors, Swayze sat for a TV interview where he opened up about battling the disease while still hoping for a miracle.
+But he also made clear he wouldn't cling to life at any cost just to survive.

-Swayze couldn't defeat the disease.
-He passed away on September 14, 2009, in Los Angeles.
-Mikhail Baryshnikov covered part of the funeral and cremation expenses.
+Swayze couldn't beat the disease.
+He died on September 14, 2009, in Los Angeles.
+Mikhail Baryshnikov helped cover funeral and cremation costs.
 The actor's ashes were scattered at his beloved ranch in New Mexico.Am I dying?
 Have I given up?
 Am I on my deathbed?
 Am I saying goodbye?
 No way!—Patrick stated.—I continue to dream of the future, of a further long and healthy life, unclouded by the shadow of cancer.

 Memory and Legacy